In This Article

 For those who have unsuccessfully tried everything to address those pesky high morning blood sugar numbers, it may not be 100 percent related to your diet.
 The dawn phenomenon may be the liver overshooting the early morning energy runway in order to make sure we wake up on time.

-After around 3am, the body starts secreting wake-up hormones such as the cortisol stress hormone, growth hormone, and glucagon—all of which raise blood sugar levels.
-The liver, also in preparation for the day, starts dumping sugar into the blood from its sugar or glycogen stores through a process called gluconeogenesis.
+After around 3 am, the body starts secreting wake-up hormones such as the cortisol stress hormone, growth hormone, and glucagon—all of which raise blood sugar levels.
+The liver, also in preparation for the day, start dumping sugar into the blood from its sugar or glycogen stores through a process called gluconeogenesis.
 When the body is balanced, this symphony of hormone release, liver gluconeogenesis and insulin secretion is tightly regulated in an attempt to control blood sugar.

 When the body’s blood sugar regulation is altered due to circadian stress or liver congestion from processed foods and pesticides that alter intestinal microbiology, digestive strength breaks down, resulting in the liver over-secreting morning glucose and higher levels of cortisol, growth hormone, and glucagon.